ambrop72/aprinter/README.md

 ========

 APrinter is a currently experimantal firmware for RepRap 3D printers and is under heavy development.
-It supports many controller boards based on AVR, as well as Arduino Due.
+It supports many controller boards based on AVR, Arduino Due (Atmel ARM) and Teensy 3 (Freescale ARM).

 ## Implemented features (possibly with bugs)

-  * *Highly experimental* and untested support for delta printers, only for RAMPS-FD/Due.
-    If you want to test, start with [this main file](aprinter/printer/aprinter-rampsfd-delta.cpp).
+  * Highly configurable (at compile time) design.
+Extra heaters, fans and axes can be added easily, and PWM frequencies for heaters and fans are individually adjustable.
+  * Delta robot support.
+Additionally, new geometries can be added easily by defining a transform class.
+    Performance will be sub-optimal when using Delta on AVR platforms.
   * SD card printing (reading of sequential blocks only, no filesystem or partition support).
-  * Optional binary packing of gcode for SD prints.
-Packed gcode takes about half of the size of the plain gcode, and speeds up the firmware's main loop by around 15% on AVR.
+  * Optionally supports a custom packed g-code format for SD printing.
+    This results in about 50% size reduction and 15% reduction in main loop processing load (on AVR).
+  * Bed probing using a microswitch (prints results, no correction yet).
+  * For use with multiple extruders, a g-code post-processor is provided to translate tool commands into motion of individual axes which the firmware understands.
+If you have a fan on each extruder, the post-processor can control the fans so that only the fan for the current extruder is on.
+  * Constant-acceleration motion with look-ahead planning.
+To speed up calculations, the firmware will only calculate a new plan every LookaheadCommitCount commands.
+Effectively, this allows increasing the lookahead count without an asymptotic increase of processing time, only limited by the available RAM.
-  * Serial communication using the defacto RepRap protocol.
-Maximum baud rate is 250000 except on Melzi/atmega1284p where only 115200 is supported due to unfavourable interrupt priorities.
+  * Homing using min- or max-endstops.
+Can home multiple at once. where only 115200 is supported due to unfavourable interrupt priorities.es in parallel.
-  * Homing, including homing of multiple axes at the same time.
-Either min- or max- endstops can be used.
-    Endstops are only used during homing and not for detecting collisions.
-  * Line motion with acceleration control and speed limit (F parameter to G0/G1).
-    The speed is automatically limited to not overload the MCU with interrupts.
-    However the semantic of F differs somehow from other firmwares; the speed limit is interpreted as euclidean if G1/G0 specifies at least one of X/Y/Z, and as extruder speed limit otherwise.
-  * Look-ahead to preserve some speed on corners.
-By default, on RAMPS1.4, planning takes at least the previous 4 moves into account.
-    This can be increased in the configuration, but this also increases the chance of buffer underruns , which cause the print to temporarily pause while the buffer refills.
-    Look-ahead is very memory-hungry in its current state.
-  * The planning code implements a "multiple commit" feature which buffers moves and processes them in larger chunks.
-This allows increasing the lookahead count only by allocating more RAM, without an asymptotic increase in CPU usage.
   * Heater control using PID or on-off control.
 The thermistor tables need to be generated with a Python script.
-  * Safe temperature range.
-A heater is turned off in case its temperature goes beyound the safe range.
+    Each heater is configured with a Safe temperature range; aheater is turned off in case its temperature goes beyound the safe range.
-  * Fan control.
+  * Fan control (any number of fans).
-  * Starting and feeding of the watchdog timer.
-  * Emergency shutdown of motors and heaters in case of an assertion failure (if assertions are enabled with -DAMBROLIB_ASSERTIONS).
+  * Stepper control based on interrupts, with each stepper having its own timer interrupt.
+    Step times are computed analytically using the quadratic equation, employing custom assembly routines for sqrt and division on AVR.
+This ensures that steps happen when they should, without one stepper ending a move faster than others due to accumulated rounding errors, and stopping while all steppers finish.
+  * Portable and ported design; three different microcontroller families are already supported.
   * Non-drifting heartbeat LED.
 Its period is exactly 1 second, subject to the precision of your oscillator.

 ## Planned features (in the approximate order of priority):

-  * Delta robots and other coordinate transformations (CoreXY, polar).
-  * Further optimization of the planning and stepping code, both for speed and memory usage.
+  * Porting to more platforms (LPC, STM32).
   * Runtime configurability and settings in EEPROM.
   * SD card FAT32 support and write support.